 April 30, 2012 | by Bill Gates

-Answers from Bill about Africa
+Answers about Africa

 I spoke at Stanford University recently about our work on health and agriculture in Africa.
 The students asked a lot of great questions during my talk.
 Here are answers to a few additional questions that were tweeted to me at #askbillg.

 - If Africa has problems with feeding its population, how will saving more lives help them to feed even more people?

 - What new approach is your initiative coming up with compared to the previous 50 years of NGOs with mixed result? #askbillg #Africa #Ethiopia

 - Does more population necessarily imply increased energy demand, resource extraction, and environmental degradation?

 QUESTION: If Africa has problems with feeding its population, how will saving more lives help them to feed even more people?